Danny Carey: Equipment

 Carey uses the wood tip version of his own signature model of drumstick made by Vic Firth.
 He previously had endorsed a signature model with Trueline Drumsticks (now Trueline's Tribal Assault model).

 Carey also uses Sonor drums, Paiste cymbals, Evans drumheads, Hammerax, and electronic devices such as Mandala, Korg and Roland.

-Paiste and Jeff Ocheltree (noted drumtech for Billy Cobham, John Bonham, Lenny White, etc) teamed up in the late 90s to develop an entire drumset made out of recycled cymbals.
-The final product was a melted down Paiste's Signature bronze custom cast cymbals.
+Paiste and Jeff Ocheltree (noted drum tech for artists including Billy Cobham, John Bonham and Lenny White) teamed up in the late 1990s to develop an entire drum set made out of recycled cymbals.
+The final products are melted down Paiste Signature bronze custom cast cymbals.
 Danny Carey used the kit during the Lateralus 2002 tour and during some drum clinics through the years.

 Only three versions of this kit were ever created.
 Carey and Carl Palmer each own one, while the third resides at Paiste's Switzerland headquarters.

 At the 2009 Winter NAMM Show, Sonor released a Danny Carey signature snare drum, which is a 1 mm thick bronze 14x8" snare with laser etched talisman symbols and his signature engraved around the vent hole.

-In 2016 Paiste released a Danny Carey signature ride cymbal called "Dry Heavy Ride - Monad" based on their discontinued model that Carey always used since becoming a Paiste artist.
+In 2016, Paiste released a Danny Carey signature ride cymbal called "Dry Heavy Ride - Monad" based on their discontinued model that Carey always used since becoming a Paiste artist.
 The cymbal has a purple color and sigils printed on.
 It is named "Monad" because the main print is an esoteric glyph from John Dee.

 During 2019, builder Alan Van Kleef from VK Drums was contacted by Carey to create a drum kit and a snare drum.
 After much debate Alan developed the set called "Monad", made by hand in Sheffield, England.
-Shortly after the completion of the Monad set, it was announced that a snare drum replica called "7empest" (after Tool's grammy award winning song) would be made available as part of a limited collection of 33 individual pieces.
+Shortly after the completion of the Monad set, it was announced that a snare drum replica called "7empest" (after Tool's Grammy Award-winning song) would be made available as part of a limited collection of 33 individual pieces.
 At the same time that the 7empest snare was launched, Alan was also developing the first complete 7empest drum set.
 Like the snare, the 7empest drums is a Monad replica in almost every way, except for the engravings.